MFSJMenger/bash_bookmarks/README.rst

 5. pb - return the name of the bookmark, useful for substitution e.g. "cd `pb [bookmark]`"  is the same as cdb [bookmark]

+cdb, listb and pb all have autocomplete enabled!

 Configuration
 ~~~~~~~~~~~~~